 children by anyone other than a relative by blood, marriage or adoption on a regular 24-hour a

-day, residential basis.
-Group care program includes but is not limited to programs serving teenparents under the age of 16 years; transition to independent living programs; private residentialschools that provide special services to children with special needs in which children with specialneeds constitute 30% or more of the school’s population; and group residences or group homes.
-Group care program does not include family foster care; a recreational or summer camp; a hospital, ward or comprehensive center, including an intensive residential treatment program licensed under M.G.L. c.
+day, residential basis, notwithstanding that the care may include educational instruction.
+Group care program shall not mean family foster care; a hospital, ward or comprehensive center licensed under M.G.L. c.
 19, § 19 or c.
-19B, § 15; a hospital, ward or comprehensive center operated by the Commonwealth; a hospital, institution for unwed mothers, convalescent or nursing home, rest home or infirmary or any program licensed under M.G.L. c.
-111; any program licensed under M.G.L. c.
-118E, § 7 unless the program admits children other than drug dependent children or dependency drug using children; or private residential schools except those providing special services to children with special needs as defined above.
+19B, § 15; a hospital, ward or comprehensive center operated by the Commonwealth or any subdivision thereof; a hospital, institution for unwed mothers, convalescent or nursing home, rest home or infirmary licensed under M.G.L. c.
+111 or any program licensed under M.G.L. c.
+123. Group care program shall not be limited to a facility defined as a group residence under the state building code.

+Hague Convention on the Protection of Children and Co-operation in Respect of Inter-Country Adoption (Hague).
+An international agreement to which the United States ascribes, that sets standards and procedures to protect children, birthparents and adoptive parents involved in inter-country adoptions.

+Home Study.
+The comprehensive assessment process and the written summary and conclusion thereof used to evaluate the suitability of individuals or couples to foster or adopt a child.
+A home study includes, but is not limited to, evaluation of the applicant's parenting abilities, medical, criminal, and employment histories and financial status, and inspection of his/her residence.

 Identified Adoption.
 A type of adoption which involves the location by a potential adoptive parent, or someone on his/her behalf, of a parent who is willing to consider releasing his/her child for adoption.
-The child is surrendered directly to an agency licensed or approved by the Department in accordance with 102 CMR 5.00 et seq. or the child is surrendered in another state in accordance with the laws of such state with the intent that the child be placed in a previously designated adoptive home.
+The child is surrendered directly to an agency licensed or approved by the Department in accordance with 606 CMR 5.00 et seq. or the child is surrendered in another state in accordance with the laws of such state with the intent that the child be placed in a previously designated adoptive home.
 An agency retains the right to thereafter refuse to place a child in the designated home based on the results of a completed adoptive parent assessment.
 The identity of birth parents and adoptive parents need not be known to one another.